Travel grants for our PhD students from Calista COST action

 Thanks to the support of the NCN, we are able to regularly invite visitors.
 If you are interested in visiting our group, please contact me or David.
 For everyone who is visiting us: We compiled for your convenience a couple of information about visiting Poland and Wrocław in particular.
 Already established visits in reverse chronological order are:

-• Martin Cederwall, Chalmers University of Technology, 6th - 12th October 2024, invited by Falk Hassler
+• Martin Cederwall, Chalmers University of Technology, 6th - 12th October 2024, invited by Falk Hassler, details

-• Axel Kleinschmidt, Max Planck Institute for Gravitational Physics (Albert Einstein Institute), 16th - 22nd June 2024, invited by David Osten
+• Axel Kleinschmidt, Max Planck Institute for Gravitational Physics (Albert Einstein Institute), 17th - 21st June 2024, invited by David Osten, details

 • Marcus Sperling, University of Vienna, 17th - 20th April 2024, invited by Falk Hassler, details